-Basin is a simple form backend that allows you to collect submission data without writing a single line of code.
+Basin is a basic form backend that lets you collect data from submissions without writing a single line of code.

 It's easy to connect Basin + Paddle without coding knowledge.
 Start creating your own business flow.

 Triggers when a user submits to your form.

 Trigger when One-off purchases new order processing completed.
 Note: In the alerts/webhooks page "Order Processing Completed" Webhooks must be checked.

 Trigger when new One-off purchases payment refunded.
 Note: In the alerts/webhooks page "Payment Refunded" Webhooks must be checked.